MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 When configuring a secure administrative host, you must follow these general principles:

 - Never administer a trusted system from a less-trusted host.
-- Only use multi-factor authentication when using privileged accounts or doing administrative tasks.
+- Require multi-factor authentication when using privileged accounts or doing administrative tasks.
 - Physical security for your administrative hosts is as important as system and network security.

 For more information, see [Implementing secure administrative hosts](Implementing-Secure-Administrative-Hosts.md).